Great Leaders On and Off the Playing Field

-What makes a great leader is the most important focus of an entire industry: Leadership Development.
-It has spawned a new field of work (Executive Coaching), limitless educational programs and institutes, and what a colleague called the “International Airport School of Business:” The dozens of anecdotal self-help books on leadership by former CEOs and government leaders.
+What makes a great leader is the most important focus of an entire industry: Leadership development.
+It has spawned a new field of work (Executive Coaching), limitless educational programs and institutes, and dozens of anecdotal self-help books by former CEOs and government leaders.
 In addition, the juxtaposition of President Obama’s leadership style with Donald Trump’s leadership style is the topic of many a coffee-shop and dinner-table debate.

 Great leadership makes the difference between success and failure not just for those leaders, but for their countries, their businesses, their teams, and society as a whole.
 Knowing what great leadership is, however, is a more difficult challenge.

 The latest contribution to this discussion is a book by Sam Walker entitled, “The Captain Class”, and an excerpted article in the Wall Street Journal entitled “The Seven Leadership Secrets of Great Team Captains.”
 In it, he details the results of years of research on the captains of highly successful sports teams.
 What did he find?
 According to Walker, the characteristics of great team captains include:

 - They will do what is needed (e.g., tough, unglamorous tasks).

 - They bent and broke the rules – for a purpose – and could be very aggressive.

 - They communicate effectively, but not necessarily eloquently.

 - They understand the values of signs and symbols.